depau/blog.depau.eu/_posts/2025-04-05-android-usb-testing-with-qemu-kvm.md

 granular VM and hardware control, and no need for bespoke kernel modules like VirtualBox.

-I selected the [Bliss OS](https://blissos.org/) Android distribution, an actively maintained Android-x86 distribution based on Android 13 — at the time of writing—reasonably up to date.
+I selected the [Bliss OS](https://blissos.org/) Android distribution, an actively maintained Android-x86 distribution based on Android 13 — at the time of writing reasonably up to date.

 After minor adjustments, I easily ran Bliss OS in QEMU with an emulated, hot-pluggable USB drive.
 Bliss OS's ISO contains the kernel, initrd, and system image, making booting straightforward with `-kernel`, `-initrd`, `-append`, and